-Young Professionals in Foreign Policy (YPFP) fosters the next generation of foreign policy leaders by providing its members knowledge, skills, exposure, and relationships they will need to tackle critical global challenges over the course of their careers.
+Young Professionals in Foreign Policy (YPFP) is dedicated to fostering the next generation of foreign policy leaders by providing its members with the knowledge, skills, exposure, and relationships they will need to tackle critical global challenges over the course of their careers.

-YPFP is a dynamic, global, nonpartisan, nonprofit organization with more than 10,000 selected members around the world who work in all fields of international affairs and across industry, government, and civil society.
-Established in 2004, and is headquartered in Washington, DC, with branches in Brussels, London, and New York, YPFP is supported by approximately 150 volunteer staff members.
+YPFP is a dynamic, global, nonpartisan, nonprofit organization with a community of more than 15,000 around the globe who work in all fields of international affairs and across industry, government, and civil society.
+Established in 2004, and headquartered in Washington, DC, with branches in Brussels, London, and New York, YPFP is supported by approximately 150 volunteer staff members.
 The experience staff gain at YPFP lasts a lifetime and catapults careers.

 The Events Manager serves as a member of the YPFP Programming Department’s staff and is responsible for planning, organizing and overseeing a wide range of programming events.
 The Events Manager works with the programming team in order to identify potential speakers and themes for future YPFP events.
-The incumbent reports to the Vice President and Managing Director of Programming and keeps them informed of event challenges, successes, and updates.
+The incumbent reports to the Director of Events and Programs Leadership and keeps them informed of event challenges, successes, and updates.

-The successful candidate will display a clear and demonstrated capacity for innovation, creativity, ability to work both within a team environment and independently.
-S/he is organized, detail-oriented, and skilled in communication and shows a passion for maintaining YPFP’s reputation in the foreign policy community as an organization with unrivaled programming offerings.
+The successful candidate will display a clear and demonstrated capacity for innovation, creativity, and an ability to work both within a team environment and independently.
+The successful candidate is organized, detail-oriented, skilled in communication, and above all else, shows a passion for maintaining YPFP’s reputation in the foreign policy community as an organization with unrivaled programming offerings.

 Roles and Responsibilities: